Understanding and Improving Robustness of Vision Transformers through Patch-based Negative Augmentation: Experiments

 \subsection{Robustness improvements even under larger pre-training datasets}

-Considering that larger training data can significantly improve models' robustness and achieve state-of-the-art performance, we further investigate if our proposed method can scale up to larger datasets and continues to be necessary and valuable.
-To this end, we test if our proposed patch-based negative augmentation still helps robustness even when models are pre-trained on ImageNet-21k (10x larger than ImageNet-1k).
-Since we follow~\citep{vit} and use a batch size of 4096 in the pretraining stage, which is much less than the 21K classes in ImageNet-21k, it is unlikely to have multiple images of the same class in a mini-batch during pretraining.
-As mentioned above, we address this issue by augmenting each image one more time, generating another positive view of the same image, to make sure there is at least two examples from the same class in the mini-batch.

-We use P-Shuffle as an example to generate negative views and display the results in Table~\ref{tab:21k-randaug} with negative augmentation in both pre-training and fine-tuning stages.
-We can clearly see that even when we greatly increase the size of pre-training dataset (i.e., ImageNet-21k is 10x larger than ImageNet-1k), our proposed patch-based negative augmentation can still further improve the robustness of ViT.
-This demonstrates that our approach is valuable at scale and improves models' robustness from an angle orthogonal to larger training data.
+We further investigate if our proposed method can scale up to larger datasets and continues to be necessary and valuable.
+To this end, we test if our proposed patch-based negative augmentation still helps robustness when models are pre-trained on ImageNet-21k (10x larger than ImageNet-1k), where the baseline performance is higher.
+Take P-Shuffle as an example, we display the results in Table~\ref{tab:21k-randaug} with negative augmentation in both pre-training and fine-tuning stages.
+We see that even when the pre-training dataset is significantly increased, our patch-based negative augmentation can still further improve the robustness of ViT.
+This demonstrates that our approach is valuable at scale and improves models' robustness from an angle orthogonal to larger pre-training data.